-- □ Notify emergency services by calling triple zero (000) that the decision has been taken to evacuate the facility/premises.
+- Notify emergency services by calling triple zero (000) that the decision has been taken to evacuate the facility/premises.
 State the intended destination, numbers of persons and the means of transport. - If the offsite safer destination is a building, notify relevant persons informing them of impending arrival.
-State the numbers of persons and the means of transport. - Shut down all air conditioning and any mechanical ventilation. - \square If gas is plumbed into the building, turn off at the meter or bottles. - Ensure all doors and windows of all buildings are closed but left unlocked.
+State the numbers of persons and the means of transport. - $\square$ Shut down all air conditioning and any mechanical ventilation. - $\square$ If gas is plumbed into the building, turn off at the meter or bottles. - Ensure all doors and windows of all buildings are closed but left unlocked.
 Close fire shutters where installed.

-8.5.
+3.6.
 SHELTER IN PLACE

-SHELTER IN PLACE PROCEDURE - ACTIONS TO IMPLEMENT When these actions are to be conducted by the facility/premises personnel with designated emergency responsibilities, ensure Site manager is informed of their completion.
-DESIGNATED ONSITE SHELTER BUILDING LOCATION
+SHELTER IN PLACE PROCEDURE - ACTIONS TO IMPLEMENT When these actions are to be conducted by the facility/premises personnel with designated emergency responsibilities, ensure the Chief Fire Warden is informed of their completion.
+DESIGNATED ONSITE SHELTER AREA LOCATION Next to the main dam in front of the cafe (shown on the Site Emergency Information Map)